imjoy-team/ImJoy/docs/development.md

 </style lang="json">

 <docs lang="markdown">
-   ** A recommanded code block in Markdown format with the documentation of the plugin **
+   ** A recommended code block in Markdown format with the documentation of the plugin **
 </docs>

 <attachment name="XXXXX">